IPS / International Player Services Leadership Advisor File · bryant-johnson

 Coordination Across Africa Lagos, Nigeria

-CH · III 2025
+CH · X 2025

 In 2025, Bryant spent five months in Africa coordinating Stephanie Okechukwu's transition to the United States while working alongside international legal and advisory partners.
 He was also present in Lagos, Nigeria when Stephanie received her U.S. visa on December 31, 2025.